The three demo APIs and their packs

 costql quote --pack packs/northwind_t3.json \ '{ order(id:"15000"){ details(first:15){ product{ category{ name } } } } }'# -> high confidence (sizes declared); T3 prices the batched product/category# reads on their learned size curves instead of charging every repeat

 costql quote --pack packs/northwind_t2.json \ '{ order(id:"15000"){ details(first:15){ product{ category{ name } } } } }'# -> same query at T2: a breakdown, but no observed sharing and no batch# curves.
-On heavy-sharing hub queries that blindness is the measured# T2-vs-T3 accuracy gap
+This database's shape needs the sharing trace; the mismatch is# measured in the case study

 costql quote --pack packs/northwind_t3.json \ '{ customer(id:"BSBEV"){ orders{ details{ product{ name } } } } }'# -> confidence: low.
 Two un-paginated list edges compound on one path, so the# size is data-dependent; the ceiling stays safe, the caveat says# "declare sizes or run it"Every pack, one contract